madhavkedia018/Digital-Alarm-Clock-/README.md

 # Digital Alarm Clock
 The digital alarm clock symbolizes the evolution of timekeeping mechanisms, marking a tran- sition from traditional mechanical clocks to sophisticated electronic devices.
-Its compact design,

-precise timekeeping capabilities, and customizable alarm functionalities have revolutionized the way individuals manage their schedules and wake up each day.
+Its compact design,precise timekeeping capabilities, and customizable alarm functionalities have revolutionized the way individuals manage their schedules and wake up each day.

 By developing a digital alarm clock using Verilog and FPGA, this project demonstrates the application of digital electronics principles to real-world problems.
 It serves as a platform to